Facts at a glance.

 The goal is to create a comprehensive learning process for the constant development of ideas – which will allow us to align our company’s goals with the needs and expectations of a global society.

-The following video will allow you to gain insight into our latest BMW Group Dialogue in Melbourne.
+The following video will allow you to gain insight into our latest digital BMW Group Dialogue in Munich in 2020.

 Those like the BMW Group, who aim to create a sustainable future, must give intensive thought to key challenges such as climate protection and dwindling resources.
 They must respond diligently to questions, even though they may be difficult, and develop workable solutions.
 If you have any further questions or feedback on the subject of responsibility, we would be happy to provide information on our visions, specific goals and targets.